For the best Scuba Diving and Snorkelling in Gran Canaria join Davy Jones Diving, Arinaga

-Marine Life in the El Cabrón Marine Reserve
+15 Special Marine Species in the El Cabrón Marine Reserve

-The Angelshark (squatina squatina)is usually singular, and are more commonly found in spring and early summer, when they often wait by day covered in a thin layer of sand.
+The Angel Shark (squatina squatina)is usually singular, and are more commonly found in spring and early summer, when they often wait by day covered in a thin layer of sand.
 They are not agressive if they are not disturbed and will generally avoid contact with divers.
 They prefer the sand to the rocky outcrops and can grow up to 1.5m long.
+We have been studying these amazing creatures for several years and we have a separate page devoted to Angel Sharks and the results from the surveys we carried out in conjunction with the University of Las Palmas

 The Glass-Eye or Catalufa (Heteropriacanthus cruentatus) is one of the most striking fish in the marine reserve.
 Usually found at depths of 20m or so, where the shorter wavelengths of light have been absorbed, shining a torch, or using a flash gun is necessary to bring out the red colours of this nocturnal species.